metastasio/Brain-Games/README.md

 Welcome to my first project!
 Brain Games is a set of 5 games designed to challenge your mind.
 A game is completed once you give 3 correct answers in a row.
-To exit a game simply run **CTRL + C**.
+To exit a game simply enter **CTRL + C**.

 <br>